 Sustainability at EFM Horizon

-This year’s two-part Sustainability at EFM Horizon programme will begin with an invitation only workshop on Friday, 21 February and open up to a broader set-up with keynotes and talks on Sunday, 23 February.
+This year’s two-part Sustainability at EFM Horizon programme began with an invitation only workshop on Friday, 21 February and opened up to a broader set-up with keynotes and talks on Sunday, 23 February.

 sustainABILITY: New Green Skills, Tools and Models for Industry-Wide Transformation